Country Profile - Türkiye

 - Regulation on the Implementation of the Law on Preventing Violence and Disorder in Sports identifies the tasks and responsibilities of the supporter associations and tasks and responsibilities of the club official responsible for supporters are identified with the Article 15 of the Regulation.

-- Tasks and responsibilities of the municipalities as the center of local authority with regard to security and safety in sports are determined by the provisions of the Regulation on the Implementation of the Law on Preventing Violence and Disorder in Sports.
+- Tasks and responsibilities of the municipalities as the center of local authority with regards to security and safety in sports are determined by the provisions of the Regulation on the Implementation of the Law on Preventing Violence and Disorder in Sports.

 Social-Educational Preventative Measures / Projects